 Data Management and AnalysIS

-Data was collected using KoBoCollect on Android tablets.
-Databases were automatically generated from the data entry in the tablets at the time of the interview.ata monitoring was conducted to check for inconsistencies in data entry and responses.
+Databases were automatically generated from the data entry in the tablets at the time of the interview.
+During the survey, data monitoring was conducted daily to check for inconsistencies in data entry and responses.

 The main outcome of the analysis was the vaccination coverage in Béboto district among children aged 6 months to 9 years following the MSF vaccination campaign.
 Secondary outcomes were the vaccination coverage of children aged 6 months to 9 years from other vaccination activities (i.e. routine vaccination and supplementary vaccination activities), and the reasons for non-vaccination.